skmidhun09/image_slide_show_webpage/Readme.md

-This adaptive web code displays all the images in the folder images as slide show in the web pages using javascript
+This adaptive web code displays all the "images" in the folder images as slide show in the web pages using javascript

 To run run the web-page